 Most of the copyright exceptions in EU law are currently optional and do not apply across borders.
 Also, some of them need to be re-assessed in light of today's technological realities.

-The objective of the proposed directive is to modernize the EU rules applicable to key exceptions and limitations in the areas of teaching, research and preservation of cultural heritage, focusing in particular on digital and cross-border uses.
+The objective of the Directive on Copyright in the DSM is to modernize the EU rules applicable to key exceptions and limitations in the areas of teaching, research and preservation of cultural heritage, focusing in particular on digital and cross-border uses.

-The mandatory exceptions that the proposed directive announces are related to:
+The mandatory exceptions that the proposed directive announced are related to:

 - Teaching activities